-The manufacturing of chips is a complex process, taking months to produce a modern microprocessor.
-Starting from the initial wafer, the chips are produced by the application of hundreds of steps and tools.
-Given the complexity of these processes and the long periods needed to manufacture a microprocessor, it is not surprising that extensive efforts have been made to collect data and mine them looking for patterns that can eventually lead to improved productivity (Goodwin et al., 2004), (Harding et al., 2006), (Melzner, 2002), (Weber, 2004), (Weiss et al., 2010).
-Among the primary roles of data mining in semiconductor manufacturing are quality control and the detection of anomalies.
-When something goes wrong, such as a significant reduction in yield, the data are pulled and examined to find probable causes.
-From a data collection perspective, tens or even hundreds of thousands of measurements are taken and recorded to monitor results at different stages of chip production.
-Since, the objective is mostly to monitor quality of production, wafer measurements can be sparsely sampled, typically less than 10%.
+Modern-day instrumented manufacturing is a complex process, sometimes taking weeks to even months to produce the final product.
+Starting from the initial crude state, the final product is produced by the application of hundreds of steps and tools.
+Typical examples of where we encounter such heavily instrumented operations is the semiconductor industry, the pharmaceutical industry, the (processed) food industry.
+Given the complexity of these processes and the time to manufacture, it is not surprising that extensive efforts have been made to collect data and mine them looking for patterns that can eventually lead to improved productivity [6], [7], [13], [17], [18].
+Among the primary roles of data mining in these domains are quality control and the detection of anomalies.
+When something goes wrong, such as a significant reduction in final product quality, the data are pulled and examined to find probable causes.
+Many of these industries are extremely sensitive to such mishaps.
+Even a meager (few percent) drop in quality could cost a corporation millions to even a few billions of dollars.
+Conversely, a few percent increase in quality can be highly lucrative.
+From a data collection perspective, tens or even hundreds of thousands of measurements are taken and recorded to monitor results at different stages of production.
+Since, the objective is mostly to monitor quality of production, measurements can be sparsely sampled, typically less than 10%.